Making the Law Work for You

 For the most part, appellate courts - there are two in Connecticut consisting of a lower Appellate and Supreme Court - are reluctant to overturn the legal decisions of trial judges which are accorded great deference.
 As a result most appeals are not successful, and require great skill and experience on the part of appellate attorneys to prevail.

-Our firm has had considerable experience and considerable success in representing criminal defendants in appeals as well as other post-conviction remedies such as Habeas Corpus (described previously on this web-site).
-Since most criminal prosecutions result from state statutory violations, we have concentrated our practice in the State Appellate Courts when representing citizens convicted of a crime.
+Our CT appellate lawyers have had considerable experience and success in representing criminal defendants in appeals as well as other post-conviction remedies such as Habeas Corpus (described previously on this web-site).
+Since most criminal prosecutions result from state statutory violations, we have concentrated our practice in the State appellate Courts when pursuing appeals of criminal convictions, although we have brought many federal appeals to the Second Circuit Court of Appeals in New York City, the most influential federal court in the country aside from the United States Supreme Court.